Your Corporate Culture Has an Outsized Impact on Decision Making

 Why Didn’t Anyone Speak Up?

 Why didn’t any Peanut Corporation of America employee speak up about possible contamination and unclean production practices?
 And where were the whistle blowers at Volkswagen?
-Our take – The performance culture at both companies must have been pretty toxic in this regard.
+Our take: The performance culture made it difficult (or not worth it) to speak up.

-Based upon the outcomes, we can only assume that questions must have been squelched, dissent was not allowed, employees feared recriminations, greed was king, and ethics were not practiced, modeled or enforced.
-In a more healthy culture where values are honored and where the culture encourages the open sharing of ideas, the situation could never progress to such shocking extremes.
+Based upon the outcomes, we can only assume that questions must have been squelched, dissent was not allowed, employees feared recriminations, greed was king, and ethics were not practiced, modeled, or enforced.
+In a more healthy culture where values are honored and where the culture encourages constructive debate and the open sharing of ideas, the situation could never progress to such shocking extremes.

 The Bottom Line

-Is your culture strong enough to thwart toxic leaders, employees, and ideas?
-It is never to late to review why you’re in business and make sure you practice, model, and monitor your core values.
-Then hold each and every employee accountable for understanding and implementing the corporate culture in a way that moves the business and people strategies forward.
+Is your culture a problem?
+Is it strong enough to thwart toxic leaders, employees, and ideas?
+It is never too late to review why you’re in business and make sure you practice, model, and monitor your core values.
+Then hold each and every employee accountable for consistently behaving in a way that makes sense.

 Explore real world results for clients like you striving to create higher performance